xrise-dev/guzzle-advanced-throttle/README.md

 ## Notice

-You have to use the [v2 branch](https://github.com/hamburgscleanest/guzzle-advanced-throttle/tree/v2) if you are using a Laravel version or any Illuminate component below version `5.7`.
+You have to use the [v2 branch](https://github.com/hamburgscleanest/guzzle-advanced-throttle/tree/v2) if you are using Laravel or any Illuminate component below version `5.7`.

 ## Install